 Can my 4 month old use a convertible car seat?

-Usually convertible car seats are used when a child is around a year old, however there are convertible car seats designed for babies as young as 4 months (even newborns), with the correct inserts.
+There are convertible car seats designed for babies as young as 4 months (even newborns), with the correct inserts.
 A convertible car seat makes a fantastic baby shower present, so be sure to add one to your gift registry today!

-What is the difference between a convertible car seat and an all in one?
+What is the difference between a convertible car seat and an all-in-one?

 What comes after a convertible car seat?